On the exponential stability of Beck's Problem on a star-shaped graph: Spectral analysis

-Assume (to reach a contradiction) that $\phi$ is a nonzero solution of \eqref{eq_1s6} which, without loss of generality, we may assume to be real valued.
-We multiply the differential equation $\phi^{(4)}-\gamma \phi''=\mu^2 \phi$ by $\phi^{(3)}$ and integrate from $0$ to $1$, performing some integration by parts.
-Then, because the problem is real, we obtain after some simplification
+Assume (to reach a contradiction) that $\phi=\phi\left(s\right)$ is a nonzero solution of \eqref{eq_1s6} which, without loss of generality, we may assume to be real-valued.
+We multiply the differential equation in \eqref{eq_1s6} by $\phi^{(3)}$ and integrate from $0$ to $1$, performing integration by parts, and using the boundary conditions.
+Then